meilisearch/documentation/guides/advanced_guides/faceted_search.md

 Attributes that could be used as facets **must be declared at indexing time**.

 You can set up facets **through the API** via the [global settings route](/references/settings.md#update-settings).
-Attributes for which to enable faceting are defined in the `attributesForFaceting` parameter.
+Attributes for which to enable faceting are defined in the `attributesForFaceting` list.
 This parameter accepts an array of strings that specifies which attributes must be used as facets, defaulting to `none`.

 Learn more about `attributesForFaceting` in **[the settings](/guides/advanced_guides/settings.md#attributes-for-faceting)**.